This article has been checked for horticultural accuracy by Oliver Parsons.

 How to grow garlic in a container

 If you have no space, or your plot has been affected by onion white rot in the past, then growing in containers is for you.
-Use any pot that's at least 15cm wide and deep, filled with peat-free, multi-purpose compost.
-Sow three cloves in a 15cm wide pot, six in a 30cm one.
-Feed from April when you see strong spring growth, using a high nitrogen feed such as dried chicken manure pellets, or fill the container to the top with more compost.
-Stop feeding in mid May.
+Use any pot that's at least 20cm wide and 20cm deep, filled with peat-free, multi-purpose compost.
+Plant three cloves in a 20cm-wide pot, five or six in a 30cm one.

 How to care for garlic

-Garlic needs little care.
-Water regularly in spring and early summer, but reduce once you see the foliage turning yellow – this is a sign that the bulbs are reaching maturity.
 Weed between the plants to reduce the competition for water and nutrients.
-This is best done by hand, as hoeing could damage the developing bulbs.
-Remove any flowers, or 'scapes' the plants produce – you can eat these in stir-fries.
+This is best done by hand, as hoeing could damage the developing bulbs and their shallow roots.
+Remove any flower stems, or 'scapes', that the plants produce – you can eat these in stir-fries.

 Growing garlic: problem solving

-Garlic is generally pest free and is only affected by a few problems.
+Garlic is generally pest free and is only affected by a few problems:

 Birds